willyprados/jump2digital/README.md

   Rick And Morty
 </h1>

 This small project of a _Rick and Morty API_ is challenge in the **'Jump2Digital'** Hackathon.
 I created this project of 0.
 I made its HTML structure, pure CSS styles and Javascript.
 I decided on the design of the page based on the color combination of the mother page.
 The characters are called from the API through Javascript.
+Deployed in Netlify.
+Domain own.

 ## 🚀 To view the website you can click on the link below